apioo/psx/doc/concept/table.rst

 The PSX table classes offern an alternative to an ORM.
 Each table class represents an sql table.
 The table class contains the table name and all available columns.
-It is also the place where you put all complex business queries like in an repository.
+It is also the place where you can put all complex business queries like in an repository.
 To get an first impression here an example:

 .. code-block:: php